chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 ## Failover configuration

-If you store the XL Release repository in a [database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html#using-a-database), you can set up a failover configuration as described in [Configure failover for XL Release](/xl-release/how-to/configure-failover.html).
+If you store the XL Release repository in a [database](/xl-release/how-to/configure-the-xl-release-repository-in-a-database.html#using-a-database), you can set up a failover configuration as described in:

+* [Configure failover for XL Release](/xl-release/how-to/configure-failover.html) (prior to XL Release 6.0.0)
+* [Configure active/hot-standby mode](/xl-release/how-to/configure-active-hot-standby.html) and [Configure external databases](/xl-release/how-to/configure-an-external-database.html) (XL Release 6.0.0 and later)